whatwg/loader/README.md

 # Loader

 This repository provides the [JavaScript Loader Standard](http://whatwg.github.io/loader).
-This consolidates work on the ECMAScript module loading semantics with the integration points of Web browsers, as well as Node.js.
+Section 15.2 of the [ES2015 specification](http://www.ecma-international.org/ecma-262/6.0/) describes the syntax for the new `import` and `export` declarations, but does not specify how modules are to be loaded.
+This repository consolidates work on the ECMAScript module loading semantics with the integration points of Web browsers, as well as Node.js.

 The main spec is available at http://whatwg.github.io/loader, generated from the `index.bs` file.